 Although the position is less clear if the proceedings do not settle, and the class actions run to verdict, that is a situation which occurs rarely.
 If the class actions do not settle, then individual damages claims of group members may need to be considered by the Court.
 However, as Justice Ball noted, representative proceedings often settle and – in this case – any individual damages claims are unlikely to be complicated.

-One other significant advantage of the Creighton Class Action is that it is being run by one of the most experienced class action firms in Australia.
+Another significant advantage of the Creighton Class Action is that it is being run by one of the most experienced class action firms in Australia.
 We have been a leader in class action practice in Australia for over 20 years.
-We have one of the largest, most-experienced, and well-resourced plaintiff class actions teams in the country, and we have recovered hundreds of millions of dollars for participants in class actions.
-We have secured multi-million dollar settlements on behalf of debenture holders in other cases, including the first private class action against a debenture trustee ever conducted in Australia.
+We have one of the largest, most experienced, and best resourced plaintiff class actions teams in the country, and we have recovered hundreds of millions of dollars for participants in class actions.
+We have a successful track record in class actions brought against trustees of failed debenture issuers, having secured multi-million dollar settlements on behalf of holders of debentures issued by Fincorp and Australian Capital Reserve.

 If you would like to register your details with us to receive further information and updates about the proceeding, please telephone Slater and Gordon on 1800 071 827 or contact us by email at firstname.lastname@example.org.